sthephmaldonado/Creative-Project/README.md

 ### Summary
 For this Creative Project I decided to make it out of two philosophical texts “The Little Prince” by Antoine de Saint-Exupéry and “The Prophet” by Kahlil Gibran.

-The little prince tells the story of a pilot who, while trying to repair his damaged plane in the middle of the Sahara Desert, runs into a little prince from asteroid B 612.
+**The little prince:** tells the story of a pilot who, while trying to repair his damaged plane in the middle of the Sahara Desert, runs into a little prince from asteroid B 612.
 A flower grew on the floor of the asteroid of the little prince.
 The little prince tries to take care of it, but the flower was capricious.
 The little prince abandons his asteroid and embarks on a journey through the universe in search of a friend.
 On the journey, the little prince visits several asteroids until he reaches Earth, he met a varied group of eccentric characters who convince him of how strange the world of adults is, always so busy with serious and important matters, that they forget to enjoy life.
 On Earth, the little prince came into contact with animals, flowers and people.
 It was there where he meets the fox, who will reveal to him the importance of friendship and the value of the love he feels for his flower.
 It will be the nostalgia for her (flower) and the disappointment that the adult world causes him that will motivate the little prince to return to his planet.

-The Prophet is written as a short prose poem that tries to encourage the reader to change their way of life based mainly on leading it in a balanced way with respect to divinity and inner peace.
+**The Prophet:** is written as a short prose poem that tries to encourage the reader to change their way of life based mainly on leading it in a balanced way with respect to divinity and inner peace.
 For Gibran, the obstacles and vicissitudes of the world are only tests that allow man to evolve and advance on the path towards purification, thus he shows us that the world will be better when men are able to come closer and coexist.
 Through his phrases, the understanding of numerous human emotions, temptations and feelings, such as pleasure, money, love, death and marriage is reached.

 These two texts give life lessons, and they employ a fairly simple narrative style.
 One can be considered a children's book because of the way it is written but in which deep issues are actually addressed.
 In my opinion the combination of the texts will be generating an interesting text, since both texts a really philosophical oriented, focused on different aspects of life and how those can be addressed.
 Having an end result of a text that can deeply help or advice in some way on how to live life.